-RWU engages in comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault and stalking that:
+RWU engages in comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault, and stalking that:

-• are culturally relevant, inclusive of diverse communities and identities, sustainable, responsible to community needs, and informed by research, or assessed for value, effectiveness, or outcome; and

-• consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels.
+- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsible to community needs, and informed by research, or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.

-Roger Williams University offers primary prevention and awareness programs for all incoming new students and employees.
-The University offers ongoing prevention and awareness campaigns for students and employees.
+RWU offers primary prevention and awareness programs for all incoming new students and employees and ongoing prevention and awareness campaigns for students and employees.
 This educational programing:

-- a.
-Identifies dating violence, domestic violence, sexual assault and stalking as prohibited conduct. - b.
-Defines what behavior constitutes dating violence, domestic violence, sexual assault, and stalking. - c.
-Defines what behavior and actions constitute consent to sexual activity at RWU and in the State of Rhode Island. - d.
-Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against a person other than the bystander. - e.
-Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential harm. - f.
+- 1. Identifies dating violence, domestic violence, sexual assault, and stalking as prohibited conduct; - 2.
+Defines what behavior constitutes dating violence, domestic violence, sexual assault, and stalking; - 3.
+Defines what behavior and actions constitute consent to sexual activity at RWU and in the State of Rhode Island; - 4.
+Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against a person other than the bystander; - 5.
+Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential harm; and - 6.
 Identifies resources regarding procedures that the institution will follow when one of these crimes is reported.

-UNIVERSITY PRIMARY AND ONGOING PREVENTION AND AWARENESS PROGRAMS AND CAMPAIGNS 2019 Programs Directed at New Students:
+UNIVERSITY PRIMARY AND ONGOING PREVENTION AND AWARENESS PROGRAMS AND CAMPAIGNS

+Programs Directed at New Students:

-• Sexual Assault Prevention Training Model.
-All first year and new transfer students are required to successfully complete the EVERFI Sexual Assault Prevention online course before beginning classes at RWU, which addresses the issues of sexual assault, dating/domestic violence, and stalking; including education to assist students in recognizing, reporting and preventing these incidents.
+- Sexual Assault Prevention Training Model All incoming students (i.e., first-year undergraduates, graduates, and School of Law students, as well as transfers) are required to successfully complete the Vector Solutions Sexual Assault Prevention online course before beginning classes at RWU, which addresses the issues of sexual assault, dating violence, domestic violence, and stalking; including education to assist students in recognizing, reporting, and preventing these incidents.
 The curriculum meets VAWA requirements.
-The course is administered through EVERFI and coincides with the requirement for RWU first students to complete AlcoholEdu, EVERFI's interactive online program designed to reduce the negative consequences of alcohol amongst students.
-Both programs contain general information as well as customized, RWU-specific resources.

-• "This Matters@RWU: Let's Talk About Sex" program for all first year students reviews issues of sexual health, alcohol, sexual assault, dating violence, domestic violence, stalking and sexual harassment.
-This session also provides an overview of the Green Dot bystander intervention program.

-• University-wide emails sent annually to students and employees regarding the University's sexual harassment and nondiscrimination policy and the sexual misconduct and relationship violence policy, including dating violence, domestic violence, sexual assault, and stalking.
-Resources and reporting obligations are contained within that are available on and off campus.
+The course is administered through Vector Solutions and coincides with the requirement for RWU first-year students to complete AlcoholEdu, Vector Solution's interactive online program designed to reduce the negative consequences of alcohol amongst students.
+Both programs contain general information as well as customized, RWU-specific resources. - "This Matters@RWU: Let's Talk About Sex" This program for all first-year undergraduate students reviews issues of sexual health, alcohol, sexual assault, dating violence, domestic violence, stalking, and sexual harassment.
+This session also provides an overview of the Green Dot bystander intervention program. - University-Wide Emails Emails sent annually to students and employees regarding the University's sexual harassment and non-discrimination policy and the sexual misconduct and relationship violence policy, including dating violence, domestic violence, sexual assault, and stalking.
+Resources and reporting options are included and available on and off campus.